rotationalio/rotational.io/content/en/ensign/index.md

 {{% /usecase %}}

-{{< figure src="/img/ensign/model_api_use_case.png" alt="A high-level illustation that shows how Ensign can be used to register requests for predictions from multiple applications, to route inputs to the model, and to route model predictions back to the user." >}}
+{{< usecase-image src="/img/ensign/model_api_use_case.png" alt="A high-level illustation that shows how Ensign can be used to register requests for predictions from multiple applications, to route inputs to the model, and to route model predictions back to the user." >}}

 {{< /usecase-double >}}